stefanofa/awesome/README.md

 *   [aspen-cloud/triplit](https://github.com/aspen-cloud/triplit) - A full-stack, syncing database that runs on both server and client.
 Pluggable storage (indexeddb, sqlite, durable objects), syncs over websockets, and works with your favorite framework (React, Solid, Vue, Svelte).

-*   [better-auth-ui/better-auth-ui](https://github.com/better-auth-ui/better-auth-ui) - Beautiful shadcn/ui components built for better-auth.
+*   [better-auth-ui/better-auth-ui](https://github.com/better-auth-ui/better-auth-ui) - Beautiful UI components built for Better Auth.

 *   [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.